Circle of Art

 Turning Art Into Food

-Over the last eight years hundreds of generous artists, established and emerging, have donated more than 3400 small works of art.
+Over the last nine years hundreds of generous artists, established and emerging, have donated more than 3800 small works of art.
 The money raised from the sale of these little pictures, sculptures, fiber works, jewelry and more has enabled Food Gatherers to provide almost 200,00 meals to local people in need.

 Food Gatherers is the beneficiary of all the money raised at Circle of Art and, after working with them for the past eight years we continue to be impressed by the work they do.
 More than just a food bank, Food Gatherers is a quiet, efficient and creative force for good in our community.
 They work behind the scenes with more than 150 local agencies to deliver food aid to those on the margins of our community.
 Their Community Kitchen is a wonder, converting and preparing surplus food, training disadvantaged youth in the food service trade and delivering meals to programs all over the county.
 Their support of community garden projects takes the idea of food delivery a big step past the basic food rescue model.